ddafaster809/test-app/README.txt

--To run server position yourself in server root folder cd server run   node index.js in  CLI once it is running it will ouput: Server ready at <URL>;
+-To run server position yourself in server root folder cd server run   node index.js in  CLI
+Once it is running it will ouput: Server ready at <URL>;

 -To run client app go to root folder client/test/ cd client/test/